larvalabs/meebitsapi/README.md

+# Meebits API

+This repository is the home of documentation for the API for the [Meebits](https://meebits.larvalabs.com/).
+The current focus is allowing access to Meebit model files for use in any game, social platformn, or metaverse a Meebit owner wants to enter.
+It will likely expand in the future to allow access to Meebit attribute and market data.

 # Meebits Owner Files API (Alpha)

 This API will allow third party access to additional files for Meebits, if the owner gives permission.
 Current examples of additional files include T-Pose VOX files, and rigged models in VRM, FBX and GLB formats.
+More detail on these formats in the release [Tweet thread](https://twitter.com/larvalabs/status/1455644953204469760).

 ## Requesting Owner Permission